alexmadrinanfdez/basic-python/README.md

     + `roman_numeral.py`: translates from roman numbers to alphanumeric integers.
     + `count_primes.py`: returns the number of prime numbers that are strictly less than a given integer.
     + `string`
         * `palindrome.py`: checks if a string, which can contain any character, is a palindrome.
+A string is a palindrome if the first half of the string is equal to the second half.
         * `isomorphic.py`: checks if two strings are isomorphic.
+Two strings are isomorphic if characters in one of them can be replaced to get the other.
+        * `anagram.py`: checks if two strings are anagrams.
+Two strings are anagrams if characters in one of them can be rearranged to get the other.
 - `bit`
     + `basic.py`: miscellaneous, simple and useful bit-wise operations.
     + `kth_bit.py`: operations with the k'th bit.